-Authority to obligate or expend contingent on compliance with 8 U.S.C.
-1373
+Authority to obligate or expend contingent on compliance with this condition.

-NOTE: This grant condition applies only to State or local government entities or to non-State or local government entities that make subawards with these funds to a State or local government entity.
+NOTE: This grant condition is established under the COPS Office's broad authority and discretion to award and administer grants.
+See, e.g., 34 U.S.C. § 10381, et seq.
+This condition applies only to state or local government entities or to non-state or local government entities that make subawards with these funds to a state or local government entity.

-State or local government entity recipients of this award, and any subrecipient of this award at any tier that is an entity of a State or of a unit of local government, may not obligate or expend award funds if - at the time of the obligation or expenditure - the "program or activity" of the recipient funded in whole or in part with the award funds (which includes any such program or activity of any subrecipient at any tier) is subject to any prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information on citizenship or immigration status as described in 8 U.S.C. § 1373(a) or (b), including any prohibitions or restrictions imposed or established by a State or local government entity or official.
+State or local government entity recipients of this award, and any subrecipient of this award at any tier that is an entity of a State or of a unit of local government, may not obligate or expend award funds if - at the time of the obligation or expenditure - the "program or activity" of the recipient funded in whole or in part with the award funds (which includes any such program or activity of any subrecipient at any tier) is subject to any prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information regarding citizenship or immigration status with components of the U.S. Department of Homeland Security or any federal, state or local government entity, as generally described in 8 U.S.C.
+1373(a) or (b).
+This includes any prohibitions or restrictions imposed or established by a state or local government entity or official.

-A subrecipient of this award (at any tier) that is an entity of a State or of a unit of local government may not obligate or expend award funds if - at the time of the obligation or expenditure - the "program or activity" of the subrecipient (which includes any such program or activity of any subrecipient at any further tier) funded (in whole or in part) with award funds is subject to any prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information on citizenship or immigration status as described in 8 U.S.C.
-1373(a) or (b), including any prohibitions or restrictions imposed by a State or local government entity or official.
+A subrecipient of this award (at any tier) that is an entity of a State or of a unit of local government may not obligate or expend award funds if - at the time of the obligation or expenditure - the "program or activity" of the subrecipient (which includes any such program or activity of any subrecipient at any further tier) funded (in whole or in part) with award funds is subject to any prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information regarding citizenship or immigration status with components of the U.S. Department of Homeland Security or any federal, state or local government entity, as generally described in 8 U.S.C.
+1373(a) or (b).
+This includes any prohibitions or restrictions imposed by a state or local government entity or official.
 Any obligations or expenditures of a recipient or subrecipient that are impermissible under this condition shall be unallowable costs for purposes of this award.

-Rules of Construction/ For purposes of this condition, "program or activity" means what it means under section 606 of title VI of the Civil Rights Act of 1964 (42 U.S.C.
+Rules of Construction.
+For purposes of this condition, "program or activity" means what it means under section 606 of title VI of the Civil Rights Act of 1964 (42 U.S.C.
 2000d-4a).

-Pursuant to 8 U.S.C.
-1551 note, references to the Immigration and Naturalization Service in 8 U.S.C.
+References to the Immigration and Naturalization Service in 8 U.S.C.
 1373 are to be read, as a legal matter, as references to particular components of the U.S. Department of Homeland Security.